Making the Move: Use in drama contests

 Making the Move has been used in state and regional drama contests.
 In December 2014, Gulfport High School performed Making the Move at the South Mississippi High School Drama Festival at the University of Southern Mississippi.
 Two of the actors were named to the All-star cast.
-The play is being performed in spring 2015 state contests in four states.
+The play was performed in spring 2015 state contests in four states.

 Edinburgh 2015

-Noah Altshuler wrote a follow up to Making the Move, "Last Call for Providence," that premiered at the 2015 Edinburgh Festival Fringe at Just the Tonic.
+Noah Altshuler wrote a follow up to Making the Move, Last Call for Providence, that premiered at the 2015 Edinburgh Festival Fringe at Just the Tonic.
 The production team is based in London.